 November is the best season for seeing Madagascar’s wildlife, as breeding activity begins immediately prior to the rains, which begin in the latter part of the month.
 Birding here at times can be delightful, while at other times it can be a bit challenging, for the diversity is not high, the habitats are often dense, and bird populations are low (40% of the endemic species are considered endangered or at risk), but the rewards are very high.

 Known colloquially as the “eighth continent,” Madagascar first began to split away from the African continent during the age of the dinosaurs and has since followed an independent evolutionary course, allowing an amazing variety of life forms to evolve from a few colonizing ancestors.
 Ranging from the bizarre to the sublime, this is island evolution gone wild, and there is no other destination quite like it.

 Few places in the world are as threatened as the native environments of Madagascar and its nearby islands.
 Fortunately, international conservation agencies have come to the aid of Madagascar, and more areas are being set aside as reserves and national parks.
 Each year new species are discovered and described, and species previously thought extinct or nearly so are rediscovered.
 In addition there is a growing realization that foreign tourists are interested in the wildlife of Madagascar; as a result, the infrastructure is improving and attractive lodges are being built in some of the best birding areas.
 Our tour is designed to visit a wide range of Madagascar’s habitats, with enough time in each to seek out the special endemic birds, lemurs, tenrecs, chameleons, and other weird and wonderful creatures.

-Surprisingly attractive accommodations that range from good to excellent with just one or two rustics; generally easy to moderate terrain; moderate to occasionally more challenging trail walking (including one or two optional more demanding walks); cool to hot and dry and hot and humid weather.
+Surprisingly attractive accommodations that range from good to excellent; generally easy to moderate terrain; moderate to occasionally more challenging trail walking (including one or two optional more demanding walks); cool to hot and dry and hot and humid weather; occasional rain likely.